Learning how to learn is life’s most important skill. – Tony Buzan

-Throughout my experimentations with hand drawn mind maps I did come across a number of drawbacks that eventually convinced me to make the switch to computer generated mind mapping for specific purposes.
+Throughout my experimentation with hand-drawn mind maps, I did come across a number of drawbacks that eventually convinced me to make the switch to computer-generated mind mapping for specific purposes.

 Hand drawn mind maps are flexible and allow you to bend, squiggle and expand the map any which way you wish.
 This enhances the mind map’s organic structure making it far easier to remember and use as an accelerated learning tool.

-Another drawback is that it is time consuming.
-Hand drawing your mind maps with pictures, symbols and colors can take a great deal of time depending on how thoroughly you design you maps.
-Within the same period of time you could potentially create a handful of computer generated mind maps.
+Another drawback is that it is time-consuming.
+Hand drawing your mind maps with pictures, symbols and colors can take a great deal of time depending on how thoroughly you design your maps.
+Within the same period of time, you could potentially create a handful of computer generated mind maps.